openaq/aqi-hub/docs/methods.md

 \end{cases}
 ```

-Many AQIs use a piecewise linear function to translate from pollutants concentration averages into the final indcator value based on a pollutant specific breakpoints.
-A continuous piecewise linear function adjusts the air quality index smoothly as concentration values change, ensuring that each segment's linear slope reflects different rates of change in air quality based on specific concentration ranges.
+Many AQIs use a piecewise linear function to translate from pollutant concentration averages into the final indicator value based on a pollutant-specific breakpoint.
+A continuous piecewise linear function adjusts the AQI smoothly as concentration values change, ensuring that each segment's linear slope reflects different rates of change in air quality based on specific concentration ranges.
 The most commonly used formula for AQIs across different countries is defined as:

 ```js
 import {piecewiseLatexDoc} from './components/piecewise.js';